 HelloControllerRestTemplTest - test for HelloController using TestRestTemplate.

-4. Create a Spring REST API for JUnit 5 Testing
+4. Spring REST API for JUnit 5 Testing

 Spring REST controller called HelloController will be used as our main class for testing.
 It uses @Autowired annotation to inject HelloService.

 @GetMapping annotation marks greeting() method that from now will be used to handle all GET requests to the root path /.

 The HelloService is a simple Spring service with method getWelcomeMessage() that will be run in REST controller class:

 Main Spring Boot application class is marked with @SpringBootApplication annotation and contains a single public static void main(String args) method that starts web container - Tomcat by default.